wesleygrimes/angular-dynamic-content/README.md

 ## TL;DR - Build a Dynamic Content Outlet

 You're going to build a special module with a dynamic component outlet that can be included and used anywhere in your application.
 The only requirement is that you register, upfront, an array mapping your dynamic components to their parent modules.
-This "tricks" the compiler into thinking these dynamic modules are lazy-loaded routes.
+You will also add these modules to the `lazyModules` property in your `angular.json` file.
+By doing so, the compiler will pre-compile these module.
 The compiler then splits them off into separate minified chunks and makes them available to the SystemJS loader at runtime, with AOT.

 ## Create A Dynamic Content Outlet Module